José de Jesús Corona: Cruz Azul

-Corona played the last 2 games of the Clausura 2013 Copa MX, including the final against Atlante in a match which was scoreless at the end of regulation.
-Cruz Azul went on to win the game in penalties, giving them their first title in 16 years.
+Corona played the last two games of the Clausura 2013 Copa MX, including the final against Atlante in a match which was scoreless at the end of regulation.
+Cruz Azul went on to win the game in penalties, giving them their first title in sixteen years.
+On April 9, 2014, in the second leg of the semi-final between Cruz Azul and Tijuana in the Concacaf Champions League, Corona was given a red card at the end of the game as things were heated between the two sides, not long after he was spatted at by Xolos player, Hernan Pellerano to which Corona did not respond to the act.
+Corona was initially going to be given a 3-match suspension by CONCACAF which would have cause him to miss the final against Toluca in both of the legs but Cruz Azul appealed by showing them a video that was sent by the club.
+The appeal was successful as Corona would only miss the first leg of the tie but was able to come back in the second leg in which his team won the final via away goals.
 Corona was a key figure during the 2013–14 CONCACAF Champions League as Cruz Azul was crowned champions of the tournament for the sixth time in its team history, qualifying them for the 2014 FIFA Club World Cup.
 Corona played all three matches of that competition, and Cruz Azul finished in fourth place after suffering a 4–0 defeat against Real Madrid and losing to Auckland City in penalties.
 On 9 May 2015, Corona made his 200th league appearance with Cruz Azul in the last match of the 2014–15 Liga MX season against Leones Negros in a 2–0 loss.
 Although Cruz Azul had a poor season, Corona was named one of the best goalkeepers in the league with 60 saves and 4 clean sheets at the end of the Clausura 2016.